 You may want to give the freelancer a list of programmes and applications, so they can make time to familiarise themselves.
 While considering access, ask yourself:

 Cybercapacity can be viewed as the umbrella covering all the components you need to safeguard your business in cyberspace.
-The capacity-building components underneath this umbrella can be divided into two: cybersecurity and privacy (which we go into greater depth here).
+The capacity-building components underneath this umbrella can be divided into two: cybersecurity and privacy.

 DPAs in Your Digital Business